-Work-study jobs help our students pay their living expenses and provide valuable professional experiences.
+Work-study jobs help our students pay their living expenses and can provide valuable professional experience.

-The Monterey Institute has two work-study programs, Federal Work-Study (FWS) and Institute Work-Study.
-All students are eligible to apply to on-campus Institute Work-Study positions, while students with the FWS award could apply to on- and off-campus work-study positions.
+The Institute has two work-study programs, Federal Work-Study (FWS) and Institute Work-Study.
+All students are eligible to apply to on-campus Institute Work-Study positions, while students with the FWS award may apply to on- and off-campus work-study positions.

-The Federal Work-Study (FWS) program is a type of financial aid that allows students who have been awarded FWS to work part-time, as a paid position, either on- or off-campus.
-Federal work-study earnings are partially funded by federal monies which are intended to help pay for education expenses such as housing and transportation while in school.
+The Federal Work-Study (FWS) program allows students who have been awarded FWS to work part-time, as a paid position, either on- or off-campus.
+Federal work-study earnings are partially funded by federal monies which are intended to help pay for educational expenses such as housing and transportation while in school.

-If you are not eligible for federal financial aid or haven't received the FWS award, you can work on campus through Institute Work-Study.
+If you are not eligible for federal financial aid or did not receive the FWS award, you may work on campus through Institute Work-Study.
 As an international student, you may be eligible to work on campus under Institute Work-Study, if you have either an F-1 or a J-1 Visa.
 No FAFSA is required for participation in the Institute Work-Study program.

 Applying for a Work-Study Job

-You can find work-study opportunities through the Financial Aid Office or online on our website.
-If you are interested in knowing what positions are available, please visit our On-Campus and Off-Campus work-study job postings.
-Work-Study jobs on campus are within administrative and academic departments offering convenient hours and locations.
-Please remember that if you are looking for an off-campus job position you must have the Federal Work-Study (FWS) award to be eligible for the position.
+Please visit our On-Campus and Off-Campus work-study job postings to see what is currently available.
+Jobs on campus are within administrative and academic departments offering convenient hours and locations.
+Please remember that if you are looking for an off-campus job position, you must have the Federal Work-Study (FWS) award to be eligible for the position.

-For Federal Work-Study students, the maximum amount a student may earn is determined by the total amount listed on the students financial aid award letter with an annual academic year limit of $3,000.
+For Federal Work-Study students, the maximum amount you may earn is determined by the total amount listed on your student financial aid award letter with an annual academic year limit of $2,500.
 For Institute Work-Study, earnings are decided by the hiring supervisor and the amount earned depends on the number of hours a student works and the hourly pay rate.
-The minimum hourly rate is $9.
+The minimum hourly rate is $10.50.

-Students are limited to work 20 hours per week during the academic year.
-Students may have more than one job, but the total hours for both jobs must not exceed 20 hours per week.
+Students may work a maximum of 20 hours per week during the academic year.
+Students may have more than one job, but the total hours for both jobs must not exceed this 20 hours per week limit.
 During winter (Dec.
-14 - 23) and spring break students are allowed to work up to 37.5 hours a week and if you do not enroll for courses in the J-Term you are also able to work up to 37.5 hours a week.
-If you are a new student, you cannot begin working until after your first day of class.
+18 - 22) and spring break, students may work up to 37.5 hours a week.
+If not enrolled for courses in J-Term, students may also work up to 37.5 hours per week during that term.
+If you are a new student, you may not begin working until after your first day of class.